ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 1="new value"
 ```

-If you want to redeclare positional parameters, use the `set` command.
+If you want to change positional parameters, use the `set` command.
 It redeclares all parameters at once.
-There is no option to change a single parameter only.
-Here is the form of the `set` call:
+There is no option to change a single positional parameter only.
+Here is the general form of the `set` call:
 {line-numbers: false, format: Bash}
 ```
 set -- NEW_VALUE_OF_$1 NEW_VALUE_OF_$2 NEW_VALUE_OF_$3...
 ```

 What to do if you need to change a single positional parameter?
-Suppose you call the script with four parameters.
-For example, like this:
+Here is an example.
+Suppose you call the script with four parameters like this:
 {line-numbers: false, format: Bash}
 ```
 ./my_script.sh arg1 arg2 arg3 arg4
 ```

 You want to replace the third parameter `arg3` with the `new_arg3` value.
-Here is the `set` call for that:
+The following `set` call does that:
 {line-numbers: false, format: Bash}
 ```
 set -- "${@:1:2}" "new_arg3" "${@:4}"
 ```

-Let's consider this call in detail.
-Bash replaces the first argument "${@:1:2}" by the first two elements of the `$@` array.
+Let's consider this command in detail.
+Bash replaces the first argument "${@:1:2}" with the first two elements of the `$@` array.
 It leads that `$1` and `$2` parameters get their previous values.
 Then there is the new value for the parameter `$3`.
 Now it equals "new_arg3".
-Then there is the "${@:4}" value.
+The "${@:4}" value comes at the end.
 Here Bash inserts all elements of the `$@` array starting from `$4`.
 It means that all these parameters get their previous values.

-All special parameters from Table 3-6 are available in the POSIX-compatible mode.
+All special parameters from Table 3-6 are available in the POSIX-compatible mode of Bash.

 ### Scope

 #### Environment Variables

-Variables are divided into **scopes** (scope) in any software system.
+Any software system has **scopes** those group variables.
 A scope is a part of a program or system where the variable name remains associated with its value.
-In other words, you can convert the variable name into its address in the scope of that variable only.
+There you can convert the variable name into its address.
 Outside the scope, the same name can point to another variable.

 A scope is called **global** if it spreads to the whole system.
-For example, the variable called `filename` is in the global scope.
+Here is an example.
+Suppose that the variable called `filename` is in the global scope.
 Then you can access it by its name from any part of the system.

 Bash keeps all its internal variables in the global scope.
 They are called **environment variables**.
 It means that all internal variables are environment variables.
-The user can declare his variable in the global scope too.
-Then it becomes an environment variable.
+You can declare your variable in the global scope too.
+Then it becomes a new environment variable.

 Why does Bash store variables in the global scope?
 It happens because Unix has a special set of settings.
-They affect the behavior of the applications the user runs.
+They affect the behavior of the applications that you run.
 An example is locale settings.
-According to them, each running application adapts its interface.
-Applications share such kinds of settings through environment variables.
+They dictate how each application should adapt its interface.
+Applications receive Unix settings through environment variables.

 Suppose one process spawns a child process.
 The child process inherits all environment variables of the parent.
-Thus, all utilities and applications launched from the shell inherit its environment variables.
-This way, global Unix settings are spread to all user programs.
+This way, all utilities and applications launched from the shell inherit its environment variables.
+This mechanism allows all programs to receive global Unix settings.

 The child process can change its environment variables.
-Then it spawns another process.
-This new process inherits the changed variables.
+When it spawns another process, it inherits the changed variables.
 However, when the child changes its environment variables, it does not affect the corresponding variables of the parent process.

 The `export` built-in command declares an environment variable.
 Here is an example of doing that:
 {line-numbers: false, format: Bash}